Salah856/AWS_WhitePapers_Summary/IaC.md

 - It is a collection of capabilities that simplifies common maintenance, management, deployment, and execution of operational tasks on EC2 instances and servers or virtual machines (VMs) in on-premises environments.

+- It helps you easily understand and control the current state of your EC2 instance and OS configurations.
+- You can track and remotely manage system configuration, OS patch levels, application configurations, and other details about deployments as they occur over time.